HereIsKevin/old-website/README.md

 ## Used Technologies

 This website relies on quite a bit of open-source technology, more than Astro and TypeScript.
 PostCSS, Prettier, ESLint, and Stylelint are only a few.
-For example, this [Voronoi Editor](https://voronoi-editor.web.app/) generated the page backgrounds.
+For example, this [Voronoi Editor](https://voronoi-editor.web.app/) generated the some of the page backgrounds, while closed-source tools like [Visiwig](https://www.visiwig.com/) generated the rest.

 ## License